-Although there is officially no layer 0 or 8 - conceptually they exist as the physical link (the cable) and the User, as shown below.
-Note how the packets get larger as each successive layer adds it's own header to the packet that was handed down to it from the layer above.
+Although there is officially no layer 0 or 8, they exist as the physical link (the cable) and the User, as shown below.
+Note how the packets get larger as each successive layer adds its own header to the packet handed down to it from the layer above.

-NOTE: a unit of data at Layer 1 can be a single "bit" or a framed set of bits, depending on your interpretation.
-Actually, for all layers, there is a frames series of bits, and this series of bits could be viewed one at a time, in which case the units of data is simply a bit.
-The most common telecom transmission standard is the T-carrier system (DS0, DS1or T1, DS3 or T3), and it uses "frames" to transmit data, where each frame is composed of 193 bits and the 193rd bit is the framing bit, used for synchronization (see Telecom 101).
+NOTE: a unit of data at Layer 1 can be a single “bit” or a framed set of bits, depending on your interpretation.
+Actually, there is a frames series of bits for all layers, and this series of bits could be viewed one at a time, in which case the units of data is simply a bit.
+The most common telecom transmission standard is the T-carrier system (DS0, DS1or T1, DS3, or T3).
+It uses “frames” to transmit data, where each frame is composed of 193 bits.
+The 193rd bit is the framing bit used for synchronization (see Telecom 101 ).

 Other Interconnection Models

-Although OSI is by far the most popular - there are other models as well.
-Pay particular attention the the TCP/IP layered model below, and how it relates to the OSI model:
+Although OSI is by far the most popular – there are other models as well.
+Pay particular attention to the TCP/IP layered model below and how it relates to the OSI model:

 The 7 Layers

 Although there are seven layers in the OSI model, they can be grouped into three areas: